 Joan's father was a Communist who lived and worked in Greenwich Village in the 1930s, during those exciting days of political idealism.
 He ran around with people from The New Republic and The New Masses.
 He knew John Reed, and a great number of other gifted intellectuals, writers, artists, and photographers.

 She held the menu at arm's length.
 "I haven't yet yielded to the fact that I need glasses."

-When the waiter arrived, Joan questioned him about what, exactly, were the ingredients in various items on the menu, and when she made her selection she asked that it be prepared in a way that was different from how it was usually prepared.
-The waiter said that would be no problem at all.
+When the waiter arrived, Joan questioned him about what, exactly, were the ingredients in various items on the menu, and when she made her selection she asked it be prepared in a way different from how it was usually prepared.
+The waiter said it would be no problem at all.

 "Where were we?"

 But by profession he was a lawyer.
 As was his dear friend William Kunstler.
 Both were passionate political activists.
 Her mother was a musician.
 Which led to Joan's studying the flute when she was a girl.
 All her friends were Julliard students, and members of orchestras and chamber groups, but Joan always knew she and they were not alike.
 She had to force herself to do all that practice and study.